 2. Do I need to include a W-2 form with my tax filing?

-No, since au pair wages are paid for domestic service in a private home, they are not subject to mandatory U.S. income tax withholding and reporting on Forms 941 and W-2.
+Since au pair wages are paid for domestic service in a private home, they are not subject to mandatory U.S. income tax withholding and reporting on Forms 941 and W-2.
+However, au pair wages are includible in the gross income of the recipients, and au pairs are required to file U.S. individual income tax returns.

 If this is your first year as an au pair you will mark "NO".
 If you are an extension au pair and you filed a tax return last year, you will mark the year of that return and the form filed (1040NR-EZ).